ApeironCommunity/apeiron/README.md

 #Welcome to Apeiron ($APEIR)

 **What is Apeiron?**
-Apeiron ($APEIR) is free open source peer-to-peer electronic cash system that is completely decentralized.
-Without the need for a central server or third-party, Users can hold the cryptographic keys to their own assets/money and transact directly with each other through the Apeiron blockchain to check for double-spending.
+Apeiron ($APEIR) is a free open source peer-to-peer electronic cash system that is completely decentralized, without the need for a central server or third-party.
+Users can hold the cryptographic keys to their own assets/money and transact directly with each other through the Apeiron blockchain to check for double-spending.
 A full transaction history (ledger) is stored locally at each invdividual client/node at all times.
 There are currently +1000 active nodes supporting and securing the Apeiron blockchain globally.

 **Mission**
 APEIRON is opening a new era for the utilization of cryptocurrency as medium of exchange and generation of value.
 We invite you to join Apeiron as it leads the way in that adoption and utilization.
 Apeiron is pioneering a new market with its easy-to-use technology and rewarding masternode experience.
 Apeiron's mission is to help Apeiron holders understand cryptocurrencies, blockchain technology and crypto-economics while leading everyone into limitless digital future.
 Join the Apeiron Community, get involved, block on!